Author: Jack and Sue Drafahl

 There’s much more to underwater photography than keeping your camera dry.
 In general, you have much less control than you do on land.
 Your subjects are harder to get to.
 You have a limited amount of time you can spend down there.
 Your models probably won’t sit still for long.
 Water is rarely perfectly clear in the wild, so you’ll probably have backscatter to deal with.
 And, especially the purposes of this particular book, light works differently underwater.

 This book is all about fixing it in post.
-The version of Photoshop used in the book is CS2, but the principles also apply to more recent versions.
+The version of Photoshop used in the book is CS2, but the principles also apply well to more recent versions.

 Many of the chapters deal with topics relevant to digital photography generally; things like setting up a digital workflow, backing up images, using adjustment layers, color and exposure corrections, image sharpening, and working with raw files.